A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions: Materials and Methods

+The full derivation of the learning rules, parameters for all experiments, as well as supplementary figures providing additional information on the experiments are provided in the Appendix.
+Code for reproducing all experiments is available on GitLab at \url{https://gitlab.gwdg.de/wibral/infomorphic_networks}.
+The raw data of the experiments is accessible via G\"{o}ttingen Research Online Data at \url{https://doi.org/10.25625/0M1PTJ}.
+All other data are included in the manuscript and/or Appendix.

-\paragraph{Acknowledgments.} We would like to thank William Phillips and Jim Kay for opening this line of research and fruitful discussions on PID and neural networks in general.
-We would like to thank Fabian Mikulash, Matthias Loidolt and Lucas Rudelt for extensive discussions on this topic.
-We would also like to thank Valentin Neuhaus, Kjartan van Driel, Paul Spitzner, Johannes Zierenberg, Aaron Gutknecht, Jonas Dehning and the rest of the Wibral and Priesemann groups for their valuable comments and feedback.
-MG received a scholarship by the Champalimaud Foundation, the German Academic Scholarship Foundation, as well as the ETH-D Scholarship by the Department of Chemistry and Applied Biosciences at ETH Zurich.
-MW and AM are employed at the Campus Institute for Dynamics of Biological Networks (CIDBN) funded by the Volkswagenstiftung.
-MW was supported by the flagship science initiative of the European Commission's Future and Emerging Technologies program under the Human Brain project, HBP-SP3.1-SGA1-T3.6.1.
-AS and VP acknowledge support from the Max Planck Society and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2067/1 - 390729940.
-DE and MW were supported by a funding from the Ministry for Science and Education of Lower Saxony and the Volkswagen Foundation through the “Niedersächsisches Vorab” under the program ``Big Data in den Lebenswissenschaften'' – project ``Deep learning techniques for association studies of transcriptome and systems dynamics in tissue morphogenesis''.
+\paragraph{Acknowledgments.} We would like to thank William Phillips and Jim Kay for opening this line of research and fruitful discussions on Partial Information Decomposition and neural networks in general.
+We would like to thank Fabian Mikulasch, Matthias Loidolt, and Lucas Rudelt for extensive discussions on this topic.
+We would also like to thank Valentin Neuhaus, Kjartan van Driel, Paul Spitzner, Johannes Zierenberg, Aaron Gutknecht, Jonas Dehning, and the rest of the Wibral and Priesemann groups for their valuable comments and feedback.
+Finally, we would like to thank the reviewers for their insightful input.
+M.G. received a scholarship by the Champalimaud Foundation, the German Academic Scholarship Foundation, as well as the FIH-D Scholarship by the Department of Chemistry and Applied Biosciences at Eidgenössische Technische Hochschule Zürich.
+A.M. and M.W. are employed at the Göttingen Campus Institute for Dynamics of Biological Networks funded by the Volkswagenstiftung.
+M.W. was supported by the flagship science initiative of the European Commission’s Future and Emerging Technologies program under the Human Brain project, HBP-SP3.1-SGA1-T3.6.1.A.C.S. and V.P. acknowledge support from the Max Planck Society and the Deutsche Forschungsgemeinschaft (German Research Foundation) under Germany’s Excellence Strategy-EXC 2067/1-390729940 as well as the RTG 2906 Curiosity.
+V.P. and M.W. received funding from the Deutsche Forschungsgemeinschaft (German Research Foundation) via the SFB 1528 ``Cognition of Interaction'' - project-ID 454648639.
+D.A.E. and M.W. were supported by a funding from the Ministry for Science and Education of Lower Saxony and the Volkswagen Foundation through the ``Niedersächsisches Vorab'' under the program ``Big Data in den Lebenswissenschaften''-project ``Deep learning techniques for association studies of transcriptome and systems dynamics in tissue morphogenesis.''
+Open access funding provided by the Max Planck Society.